 4. The 2nd day, you will meet your lawyer, or their representative, at immigration to file your application for a Visa.
 This will take 1-2 hours depending on the line.

 5. On day 3, you will meet your lawyer at immigration again to get your temporary, or also called a processing Visa.
 The temporary Visa is good for 6 months.
 This gives immigration time to verify all the documents you have submitted.
 Usually within 3-6 months, your permanent visa will be ready.

-6. If you do not plan to stay in Panama for the 6 months that your Visa is being processed, you will need to get a Multi-entry Visa stamp in your passport.
+6. If you do not plan to stay in Panama for the 6 months that your Visa is being processed, you will need to get a Multi-entry QR code placed on your visa card.
 This allows you to leave Panama while immigration is processing your Visa.
 Your lawyer will help you with the Multi-Entry Stamp process.
-You will need to give immigration your passport.
-It will take 2 days to get it back.
-Failure to get the Multi-Entry Stamp then wanting to leave Panama before your permanent Visa is ready will result in a $2000 fine.
+If you don’t get the Multi-Entry QR code on your visa, there is a $2000 fine to leave Panama.
 It is better to get the $50 multi-entry stamp!

-7. About 2 months to 5 months after you get your temporary Visa, your lawyer will notify you that your permanent Visa is ready.
-This will require a trip to Panama City for 1 day to get your permanent resident Visa.
+7. About two months to 5 months after you get your temporary Visa, your lawyer will notify you that your permanent Visa is ready.
+This will require a trip to Panama City for one day to get your permanent resident Visa.

 8. The day you get your permanent Visa, your lawyer will apply for your Cedula (a national ID card) which you can pick up about 1 month later or your lawyer can pick it up for you.
 The Cedula or national ID card is good for 10 years so you will need to come back to Panama to renew your Cedula if you are not already living in Panama.